miking-lang/miking-dppl/README.md

 state (```PSTATE```) should be used.
 Before defining the blocks, the model must be initialized with the macro ```INIT_MODEL``` that takes two arguments.
 First the type of the program state (this could be any type, e.g. ```int``` or a structure), then the number of basic blocks in the program.
-So changing the above example:
+So, adding it to the above example:

 ```
 INIT_MODEL(int, 1)